 The Main Street garage entrance is closed as an exit-only between 4-6 p.m. on weekdays.

 If you do arrive early to your performance, feel free take a look around our lobby spaces.
 We have a lot going on in there from artwork on the walls to engaging whiteboard questions and banners that will tell you more about the show.
 You might also find some fun photo opportunities with the casts after Dracula and A Christmas Carol.

-If you need to use the restroom at any point, there are men’s and women’s rooms located on Level One by Coat Check and on the Mezzanine Level behind the bar.
-If you prefer more privacy, take the Box Office elevator down to Level B, where there are lockable gender-neutral restrooms just opposite you as you get off the elevator.
+If you need to use the restroom at any point, there are restrooms located on Level One by Coat Check and on the Mezzanine Level behind the bar.
+We welcome gender diversity and encourage you to use whichever restroom is most comfortable to you.
+If you prefer more privacy, take the Box Office elevator down to Level B, where there are lockable gender-neutral restrooms opposite the elevator.